car251290/myMemories/README.md

 ## Memories Application to use front end and the back end part
 using the frond end in React and node.js for the back end part
+## MongoDb
+MongoDB Atlas comes with built-in operational best practices so you can focus on delivering business value and accelerating application development instead of managing databases,the Cluster Builder or via the API and be on your way.

 ## MongoDB Atlas
 Move faster with a true multi-cloud database service for MongoDB built for agile teams who’d rather spend time building apps than managing databases.